cgascoig/isctl/openapi/docs/HyperflexServerFirmwareVersionAllOf.md

 HasAppCatalog returns a boolean if a field has been set.

+### GetServerFirmwareVersionEntries

+`func (o *HyperflexServerFirmwareVersionAllOf) GetServerFirmwareVersionEntries() []HyperflexServerFirmwareVersionEntryRelationship`

+GetServerFirmwareVersionEntries returns the ServerFirmwareVersionEntries field if non-nil, zero value otherwise.

+### GetServerFirmwareVersionEntriesOk

+`func (o *HyperflexServerFirmwareVersionAllOf) GetServerFirmwareVersionEntriesOk() (*[]HyperflexServerFirmwareVersionEntryRelationship, bool)`

+GetServerFirmwareVersionEntriesOk returns a tuple with the ServerFirmwareVersionEntries field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServerFirmwareVersionEntries

+`func (o *HyperflexServerFirmwareVersionAllOf) SetServerFirmwareVersionEntries(v []HyperflexServerFirmwareVersionEntryRelationship)`

+SetServerFirmwareVersionEntries sets ServerFirmwareVersionEntries field to given value.

+### HasServerFirmwareVersionEntries

+`func (o *HyperflexServerFirmwareVersionAllOf) HasServerFirmwareVersionEntries() bool`

+HasServerFirmwareVersionEntries returns a boolean if a field has been set.

+### SetServerFirmwareVersionEntriesNil

+`func (o *HyperflexServerFirmwareVersionAllOf) SetServerFirmwareVersionEntriesNil(b bool)`

+ SetServerFirmwareVersionEntriesNil sets the value for ServerFirmwareVersionEntries to be an explicit nil

+### UnsetServerFirmwareVersionEntries
+`func (o *HyperflexServerFirmwareVersionAllOf) UnsetServerFirmwareVersionEntries()`

+UnsetServerFirmwareVersionEntries ensures that no value is present for ServerFirmwareVersionEntries, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)